Hall effect: Theory

-(The units of R_{H} are usually expressed as m^{3}/C, or Ω·cm/G, or other variants.)
-As a result, the Hall effect is very useful as a means to measure either the carrier density or the magnetic field.
+This relationship remains the same for more complicated conductors with different charge carriers, however, the calculation of the Hall constant is more complicated for those.

-One very important feature of the Hall effect is that it differentiates between positive charges moving in one direction and negative charges moving in the opposite.
-In the diagram above, the Hall effect with a negative charge carrier (the electron) is presented.
-But consider the same magnetic field and current are applied but the current is carried inside the Hall effect device by a positive particle.
-The particle would of course have to be moving in the opposite direction of the electron in order for the current to be the same—down in the diagram, not up like the electron is.
-And thus, mnemonically speaking, your thumb in the Lorentz force law, representing (conventional) current, would be pointing the same direction as before, because current is the same—an electron moving up is the same current as a positive charge moving down.
-And with the fingers (magnetic field) also being the same, interestingly the charge carrier gets deflected to the left in the diagram regardless of whether it is positive or negative.
-But if positive carriers are deflected to the left, they would build a relatively positive voltage on the left whereas if negative carriers (namely electrons) are, they build up a negative voltage on the left as shown in the diagram.
-Thus for the same current and magnetic field, the electric polarity of the Hall voltage is dependent on the internal nature of the conductor and is useful to elucidate its inner workings.
+Notice through the diagram that no matter the sign of the charge carrier, it gets deflected in the same direction.
+The polarity of the Hall voltage, however, would be reversed, as a positively charged field would build up in case of positive charge carriers.

 This property of the Hall effect offered the first real proof that electric currents in most metals are carried by moving electrons, not by protons.
 It also showed that in some substances (especially p-type semiconductors), it is contrarily more appropriate to think of the current as positive "holes" moving rather than negative electrons.
 A common source of confusion with the Hall effect in such materials is that holes moving one way are really electrons moving the opposite way, so one expects the Hall voltage polarity to be the same as if electrons were the charge carriers as in most metals and n-type semiconductors.
 Yet we observe the opposite polarity of Hall voltage, indicating positive charge carriers.
-However, of course there are no actual positrons or other positive elementary particles carrying the charge in p-type semiconductors, hence the name "holes".
-In the same way as the oversimplistic picture of light in glass as photons being absorbed and re-emitted to explain refraction breaks down upon closer scrutiny, this apparent contradiction too can only be resolved by the modern quantum mechanical theory of quasiparticles wherein the collective quantized motion of multiple particles can, in a real physical sense, be considered to be a particle in its own right (albeit not an elementary one).
+However, of course, there are no actual positrons or other positive elementary particles carrying the charge in p-type semiconductors, hence the name "holes".
+In the same way as the oversimplistic picture of light in glass as photons being absorbed and re-emitted to explain refraction breaks down upon closer scrutiny, this apparent contradiction too can only be resolved by the modern quantum-mechanical theory of quasiparticles wherein the collective quantized motion of multiple particles can, in a real physical sense, be considered to be a particle in its own right (albeit not an elementary one).